 Help finding your local green belt

-This map produced by The Spatial Hub shows, among other things, green belts.
+This green belt map produced by The Spatial Hub shows, among other things, green belts.
 Try checking ‘green belts’ in the map layers to see the green belts in your local area.

-If you would like to see the green belts of each local authority we have created maps from the information in the Spatial Hub.
+If you would like to see the green belts of each local authority we have created a green belt map from the information in the Spatial Hub.
 These were created in 2020 so for the most up to date information please use the spatial hub.

 Latest News on Green Belts

 Green Belt Alliance update for May 2023.
 LDPs, NPF4, Save Maggie’s Bridge, 20 Minute neighbourhoods and more.